mrWh1te/Botmation/README.md

  - `errors`
     - try/catch errors in assembly-lines
  - `files`
-    - customize `BotAction`'s for cookies and outputs
+    - write files to local disk ie screenshots, pdf's
  - `indexed-db`
     - read/write to page's IndexedDB
  - `inject`
     - insert new injects into a line of `BotAction`'s
  - `input`
-    - simulate User input like typing and clicking with a mouse
+    - simulate User input ie typing and clicking with a mouse
  - `local-storage`
     - read/write/delete from a page's Local Storage
  - `navigation`
     - change the page's URL, wait for form submissions to change page URL, back, forward, refresh
- - `output`
-    - output files to local disk like screenshots, pdf's
  - `utilities`
-    - handle more complex logic patterns like if statements and for loops
+    - handle more complex logic patterns ie if statements and for loops

 Documentation